Blogging Challenges – 1 year of Professional Food and Travel Blogging

 In case the recipe is a failure like my recent disaster you just forget everything and head to the nearest bar! 🙂

-Travel Blogging including Food destinations (It’s not all sunshine, sunbathe and cocktails, sorry)
+Travel Blogging including Food destinations (It’s not all sunshine, sunbathing and cocktails, sorry)

 - Travel to the choice of your journey (the fun part!)

-- Choosing the photos and Edit the Photos.
+- Choosing the photos and Editing the Photos.

 - Proofreading and corrections.

 - Sharing to social media and promoting it to platforms.

 In both cases, there are other tasks also.
 Answering emails and comments, dealing with potential clients, and much much more!
 You may start producing a recipe or documenting a journey and other urgent stuff comes up.
 You move to your computer for a few hours, continue with the recipe, and at the same time, you talk with your new neighbor.
 He invites you for a drink but waits!
 I can’t!
 I have to finish up this urgent post!!
 Urggg!
 You may also, spend a whole day in front of your computer or even weeks.
 True!
 The Queen of Multitasking!

 The above tasks are the minimum requirements for a good running blog.
 If you want to earn money from your blog, there are other things that you have to do.
 Connect with sponsors, pitch to hotels, put up ads, and much much more.
 It takes time, and lots of effort, and it will NOT work overnight.